-The self-driving car challenge in this season is a Time Attack race: there will not be multiple cars at the same time on the track.
+The self-driving car challenges in this season are Time Attack races: there will not be multiple cars at the same time on the track.
 Instead, one car per attempt will try to achieve the best time by driving several laps fully autonomously.
-The traffic signs indicate the side of the lane the vehicle has to follow.
-The traffic sign to keep to the right side of the lane is a red pillar.
-The traffic sign to keep to the left side of the lane is a green pillar.
+The two challenges are the following: